rwhite35/spring-testcontainer-postgre/README.md

 ### Spring Boot 3.3.3, Testcontainers, Postgres:latest

 A REST API service and database backend for local web application development.
-The `Greeting API Service` project is a companion project for `Maven-Spring-Tomcat` web application project to provide local API services and database backing.
+The `Greeting API Service` project is a companion project for `Maven-Spring-Tomcat` web application as its local development API service and database backing.
 However, `Greeting API Service` also stands on its own as a testable API service and is an example of single purpose applications, and local development using containerization. `Greeting API Service` project depends on the following technologies:

 - `Docker Desktop` image and container provider
 - `Boot-Spring-Data-Jpa` persistent data provider using Hibernate framework